 Intertwined

-Sleeping intertwined with your partner — also called the lovers’ knot — is an intimate sleeping position that involves sleeping face-to-face in an embrace, with legs intertwined.
-Eight percent of couples sleep in this position.
-It could indicate that you are extremely close to your partner.
-It could also signify that you are in the early stage of your relationship and enjoying the process of bonding.
+Sleeping intertwined is an intimate sleeping position that involves sleeping face-to-face in an embrace with legs intertwined.
+Also called the lovers’ knot, a reported 8% of couples sleep in this position.
+It could indicate that you are extremely close to your partner, or that you are in the early stage of your relationship and enjoying the bonding process.

-This position may become uncomfortable or even result in limbs falling asleep.
-As a result, many couples prefer to only stay in this position for ten minutes or so before adjusting into another position.
+This position may become uncomfortable or even result in numbness in the limbs if they are compressed.
+As a result, many couples prefer to only stay in this position for a few minutes before adjusting into another position.

 Head on Shoulder